Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief review of the concepts that were touched on in this article.
+Below is a quick review of the primary concepts that were illustrated above.

-- High-risk drivers with DUI or reckless driving convictions will likely pay on average $1,880 more per year to buy Jeep Cherokee insurance
+- Drivers with a DUI or reckless driving violation may pay on average $1,880 more every year for auto insurance

 Rate Tables and Charts